-The following chart contains examples of possible violations, as well as the minimum sanctions associated with a first offense of each violation.
+The following chart contains examples of possible violations and the minimum sanctions associated with a first offense of each violation.
 This is not an exhaustive list.
 Students may be subject to other sanctions in addition to those listed.

-VIOLATION MINIMUM SANCTION ADDITIONAL DETAILS Alcohol Possession, Consumption, or Intoxication \$250 fine, 20 hours community service, and Out of Good Standing Status Depending on the severity, first offense may lead to disciplinary withdrawal, residency termination, or expulsion.
-Curfew \$50 fine and Disciplinary Notice Repeated Curfew violations will lead to further sanctions.
-Dress Code Violation \$50 fine and Disciplinary Notice Disciplinary notices can be provided in person or writing (university email) by Student Life Staff.
-Drug/Drug Paraphernalia Possession \$250 Fine, 20 hours community service, and Out of Good Standing Status Depending on the severity, first offense may lead to disciplinary withdrawal, residency termination, or expulsion.
-Drug Usage \$250 Fine, 20 hours of community service, and Out of Good Standing Status Additional sanctions may vary based on the severity of each case.
-Sexual Misconduct \$250 Fine, 20 hours of community service, and Out of Good Standing Status Depending on the severity, first offense may lead to disciplinary withdrawal, residency termination, or expulsion.
-Visitation Violation \$250 Fine, 20 hours of community service, and Disciplinary Notice Depending on the severity, first offense may lead to disciplinary withdrawal, residency termination, or expulsion.
-Health and Safety Inspection \$50 fine and Disciplinary Notice Failure to correct Health and Safety Inspection violations will lead to further sanctions.
+VIOLATION MINIMUM SANCTION ADDITIONAL DETAILS Alcohol Possession, Consumption, or Intoxication 20 hours of community service, and Out of Good Standing Status, and counseling and/or spiritual mentoring.
+Depending on the severity, first offense may lead to disciplinary withdrawal, residency termination, or expulsion.
+Fee ranging from \$50- \$500 may be implemented.
+Dress Code Violation Disciplinary Notice, potential educational experience, and spiritual mentoring.
+Disciplinary notices can be provided in person or in writing (university email) by Student Life Staff.
+Fines and fees up to \$100 may be implemented.
+Drug/Drug Paraphernalia Possession 20 hours of community service, Out of Good Standing Status, counseling and/or spiritual mentoring Depending on the severity, first offense may lead to disciplinary withdrawal, residency termination, or expulsion.
+Fees up to \$500 may be invoked.
+Drug Usage 20 hours of community service, Out of Good Standing Status, counseling and/or spiritual mentoring Additional sanctions may vary based on the severity of each case and may lead to disciplinary withdrawal, residency termination, or expulsion.
+Fees up to \$500 may be invoked.
+Physical Violence 20 hours of community service, Out of Good Standing Status, counseling and/or spiritual mentoring Additional sanctions may vary based on the severity of each case and may lead to disciplinary withdrawal, residency termination, or expulsion.
+Fees up to \$500 may be invoked.
+Sexual Misconduct 20 hours of community service, Out of Good Standing Status, counseling and/or spiritual mentoring Depending on the severity, first offense may lead to disciplinary withdrawal, residency termination, or expulsion.
+Visitation Violation 20 hours of community service, Out of Good Standing Status, counseling and/or spiritual mentoring Depending on the severity, first offense may lead to disciplinary withdrawal, residency termination, or expulsion.
+Health and Safety Inspection Disciplinary Notice and educational experience Failure to correct Health and Safety Inspection violations will lead to further sanctions including fees up to \$100, disciplinary withdrawal, residency termination, or expulsion.